 Classes in food service and food preparation teach students how to prepare food in quantity for restaurants while maintaining quality control.
 Students learn how to work with different foods, such as meat and fish, in addition to learning about sanitation and health laws.

-Job growth for lodging managers is expected to be fast as average, growing eight percent between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS).
+Job growth for lodging managers is expected have little or no change, growing one percent between 2018 and 2028, according to the U.S. Bureau of Labor Statistics (BLS).
 The BLS finds that those with college degrees in hotel management can have better opportunities on the job market, especially with upscale facilities.
-In May 2015, the median annual salary for lodging managers was $49,720.
+In May 2018, the median annual salary for lodging managers was $53,390.

 Continuing Education Information

 Some working in the industry may find opportunities for advancement with experience, while others may pursue additional education.
 Some schools allow students to transfer credits from an online associate's degree in hotel management into a bachelor's degree program in hospitality at the same school or a partnering institution.
 Graduates can also pursue certification through state and national hotel associations.